 I also chose to unthread the mop threads to give it all more volume.

-In this next step is where the paint roller comes in place.
+This next step is where the paint roller comes into place.
 I only wanted a smaller piece so I cut it off with a standard miter saw.

-Next I used the upholstery thread and curved needled to sew the mop edges together like you can see below again.
+Next, I used the upholstery thread and curved needle to sew the mop edges together like you can see below again.

 Sew the edges together to make the fit tight.